sumedhrandhawa/StrategyWerksProject/README.md

    •	Sorting logic with immutability and correct conditions.
 	•	Filtering products with edge-case handling.
 	•	Smooth scroll restoration during data fetches.

+   3. **KNOWN LIMITATIONS OR ADDITIONAL ENHANCEMENTS I WOULD MAKE**
+   •	API loadmore should be in sync with sort and filter athough sort and filter are working fine together.
+   •	Since this API didn't have the provision of handle all this together, so most of the things I am handling at the front-end.